 What other problems can EMDR help with?

-EMDR is not only effective for people with combat PTSD but those that have suffered other types of trauma, for example such as sexual trauma.
+EMDR is effective not only for people with combat PTSD but also for those that have suffered other types of trauma, such as sexual trauma.
 It is also effective at reducing other disorders such as anxiety and depression.
-What makes it so effective is that clients process their own disturbances rather than relying on the therapist’s interpretations.
+In addition, it is so effective that clients process their disturbances independently rather than relying on the therapist’s interpretations.

 There are more than 500 different brands of psychotherapy.
-EMDR is fairly new, it was developed by Francine Shapiro in the 80s.
+EMDR is relatively new; Francine Shapiro developed it in the 80s.
 Few psychological treatments have been as widely heralded as EMDR.
-ABC’s 20/20 even declared it was an “exciting breakthrough” in the treatment of anxiety and disorders.
-A lot of research has been done in using this types of therapy, for an annotated list go to http://www.emdr.com/research-overview/.
+ABC’s 20/20 even declared it was an “exciting breakthrough” in treating anxiety and disorders.
+A lot of research has been done on using this type of therapy; for an annotated list, go to http://www.emdr.com/research-overview/.
 Studies show EMDR treatment does reduce symptoms compared to supportive listening.
 Some research findings support the idea that it is quicker and more effective than Cognitive Behavioral Therapy.

 Is this Type of Therapy Better than Others?

 EMDR is very effective and can be used in conjunction with other therapeutic interventions.
-Dr. Kreinberg explains that it is important to note that with any type of therapy, the therapeutic relationship is the key.
-As a therapist that provides this type of treatment along with others and has had experience and training with many other interventions, she finds it is very effective, but it is not something for everyone.
-Each person has their own story and experience, you have to take this into consideration during treatment planning.
-Dr. Kreinberg finds that EMDR is a great additional tool and add on type of therapeutic intervention, but therapists should be cautious to not only have enough training in that area, but also be trained in other types of modalities.
-If you are curious how EMDR could help you, do not hesitate to contact Dr. Kreinberg for a free 15-consultation.
+Dr. Kreinberg explains that it is essential to note that the therapeutic relationship is the key to any therapy.
+As a therapist who provides this type of treatment and has had experience and training with many other interventions, she finds it very effective, but it is not something for everyone.
+Each person has their own story and experience; you must consider this during treatment planning.
+Dr. Kreinberg finds that EMDR is a great additional tool and add-on type of therapeutic intervention.
+Still, therapists should be cautious not only to have enough training in that area but also to be trained in other modalities.
+If you are curious about how EMDR could help you, do not hesitate to contact Dr. Kreinberg for a free 15-consultation.